ffloyd/flows/docs/result_objects/basic_usage.md

 * [Faraday gem](https://www.rubydoc.info/gems/faraday/Faraday/Response) has `Faraday::Response` object which contains data and status
 * [dry-rb Result Monad](https://dry-rb.org/gems/dry-monads/result/) has `Dry::Monads::Result`

 So, why do you need Result Object?
-Why not just return `nil` on a failure or raise an error (like in standard library)?
-Because:
+Why not just return `nil` on a failure or raise an error (like in the standard library)?
+Here are several reasons:

-* raising errors and exceptions isn't very convenient and explicit way to handle errors.
-Moreover it's slow and feels like `goto`.
-But it's still a good way to abort execution when unexpected error happens.
+* raising errors and exceptions isn't a very convenient and explicit way to handle errors.
+Moreover, it is slow and looks like `goto`.
+However, it is still a good way to abort execution on an unexpected error.
-* returning `nil` does not work when you have to deal with different type of errors or error has some data payload.
+* returning `nil` does not work when you have to deal with different types of errors or an error has some data payload.
 * using specific Result Objects (like `Faraday::Response`) brings inconsistency - you have to learn how to deal with each new type of Result.

 That's why `Flows` should have Result Object implementation.
-If any executable Flows entity will return Result Object with same API - wiring between your app components becomes trivial.
-Also, Result Objects should be fast and lightweight as possible.
+If any executable Flows entity will return Result Object with the same API - composing your app components becomes trivial.
+Result Objects should also be as fast and lightweight as possible.

-Flows' implementation inspired mainly by [Rust Result Type](https://doc.rust-lang.org/std/result/enum.Result.html) and focused on following features:
+Flows' implementation is inspired mainly by [Rust Result Type](https://doc.rust-lang.org/std/result/enum.Result.html) and focused on following features:

 * use idiomatic Ruby: no methods named with first capital letter (`Name(1, 2)`), etc.
 * provide convenient helpers for `case` and `===` (case equality) for matching results and writing routing logic